wolfangy/haskell/README.md

 1. Programming in Haskell

-2. Haskell programming from first priciples
+2. Haskell programming from first principles

 3. Haskell in depth